 |Fully customizable||Limited customizations|

 Which Cloud Is Right For You?

 If you’re a big company or organization with special computing needs, you know whether you need to keep your data in a private data center.
 For businesses in certain industries, for example, government or medical, the decision to host in a private or public cloud will be determined by regulation.
 These requirements could mandate the use of a private cloud, but there are more and more specialized off-premises clouds with the necessary security and management to support regulated industries.

-The growing number of vendors and variety of public cloud services indicate that the trend is definitely in favor of using the public cloud when possible.
-Even big customers are increasingly using the public cloud due to its undeniable advantages in rapid scaling, flexibility, and cost savings.
+The growing number of vendors and variety of public cloud services indicate that the trend is definitely in favor of using a public cloud when possible.
+Even big customers are increasingly using a public cloud due to its undeniable advantages in rapid scaling, flexibility, and cost savings.

+Choosing a private or public cloud is not your only option—you can also use a hybrid cloud strategy.
 Hybrid cloud refers to the presence of multiple deployment types (public or private) with some form of integration or orchestration between them.
-The hybrid cloud differs from multi cloud in that in the hybrid cloud the components work together while in the multi cloud they remain separate.
-An organization might choose the hybrid cloud to have the ability to rapidly expand its storage or computing when necessary for planned or unplanned spikes in demand, such as occur during holiday seasons for a retailer, or during a service outage at the primary data center.
-We wrote about the hybrid cloud in a previous post, Confused About the Hybrid Cloud?
-You’re Not Alone.
+An organization might choose the hybrid cloud to have the ability to rapidly expand its storage or computing when necessary for planned or unplanned spikes in demand, such as those that occur during holiday seasons for a retailer, or during a service outage at the primary data center.

 There are several use cases where a hybrid cloud makes sense.

 - To maximize disaster recovery speed.
 For companies that value speed and reliability, a hybrid cloud is a good choice for storing backups and using them in a disaster recovery scenario.
 Specifically, the approach here is to have a “warm disaster recovery” service on standby in the event of a disaster and then switch over to it when needed.